 The word ango means “peaceful dwelling.”
 At Still Mind Zendo, it is an intensive six-week practice period offered to foster deeper commitment to practice and study.
 It is based on the annual summer gatherings of the original monastic community that formed around the Buddha.
 We hold it every winter.

 For a lay community such as ours, when practitioners must continue living in the world, ango offers particular challenge and opportunity.

 Those who wish to participate in ango can privately commit to various ways they can deepen their practice in three areas: zazen, dharma study, and Zen-in-life practice.
 The weekly study evenings, led by one of our teachers with a senior student assisting, are held on Thursdays and are devoted to exploring a classic Zen text or sutra.
 Dharma talks during ango are focused on some aspect of the ango undertaking.

-Ango this year is January 27, 2015 to March 10, 2015.
+Ango in 2016 will be January 26- March 8.
 Ango is open to SMZ members only.
 The study component of Ango on Thursday evenings begins at 6:00 pm.
 (There is no regular sitting on Thursdays during the 6 weeks of Ango).

 Cost: $60 (includes materials)